 • 47% (unknown/unstaged)

-How to Treat Bladder Cancer
+How do you Treat Bladder Cancer?

 The bladder cancer treatment your doctor recommends depends on several factors, including: